choprapranay/mpadatabasecleanup/README.md

 # mpadatabasecleanup
-A Python Bot That Matches Emails On individual Files For Record Purposes
+A Python Bot That Matches Emails On Individual Files For Record Purposes